 The table below shows the total book value of the various risk classes and per stage in the impairment model.
 Stage 1 is all healthy loans, which must be written down by the estimated losses for 12 months.
 Stage 2 indicates that the exposure has a substantially increased credit risk since its initial recognition on the balance sheet, and means that the loan must be written down by the estimated losses throughout the entire term.
-Stage 3 is all loans in default (over 90 days past due) or with individual loss write-downs, which must be written down by the estimated losses throughout the entire term.
+Stage 3 is all loans in default (over 90 days past due) or with individual loss write-downs, which must be written down by the estimated losses throughout the must be written down by the estimated losses write-downs.